 For parts and salvage.
 Requires additional permits and environmental compliance.

-If you're unsure which path fits, use our short discovery call to align your goals: Set up your dealer license
+If you're unsure which path fits, use our short discovery call to align your goals: Schedule your free consultation

 California requires DMV-approved education before you submit your application.
 Our course combines self-paced modules with live instruction so you understand both compliance and real-world dealership operations.